What Are the Best Places to Stay in Thailand for Families in 2026?

 1. Bangkok – Big, Busy, Full of Surprises

-Bangkok was the first place we ever landed in Thailand (probably the same for most travellers).
-Yes—it’s busy, hot, and chaotic… but also kind of incredible.
+Bangkok was the first place we ever landed in Thailand, probably the same for most travellers.
+Yes, it’s busy, hot, and chaotic… but also kind of incredible.

-The city’s been Thailand’s capital since 1782.
+The city has been Thailand’s capital since 1782.
 Locals call it Krung Thep, meaning “City of Angels.”
-It’s a wild mix of old and new: golden temples, giant malls, river boats, rooftop bars, and tuk-tuks zipping through traffic like it’s a game.
+It’s a wild mix of old and new: golden temples, giant malls, river boats, rooftop bars, and tuk-tuks zipping through traffic like it’s a video game.
+On the streets of Bangkok you’ll spot $1 noodle stalls next to sleek skyscrapers, monks in orange robes passing a 7-Eleven, and some of the kindest people you’ll ever meet.

 Quick facts about Bangkok:

-• Tourists per year: Roughly 22 million (before COVID hit)
+- Tourists per year: Roughly 22 million

-• Famous for: Grand Palace, Wat Pho, Chatuchak Market, Lumpini Park, Khao San Road, Chao Phraya River, rooftop bars, street food
+- Famous for: Grand Palace, Wat Pho, Chatuchak Market, Lumpini Park, Khao San Road, Chao Phraya River, rooftop bars, street food Best Areas to Stay in Bangkok

 Hotel Picks in Bangkok